The Impact of COVID-19 on Current International Students

 Information about Optional Practical Training (OPT) and Curricular Practical Training (CPT)

 Yes.
-You may apply for CPT as your school allows as long as you have a confirmed internship offer, completed CPT forms, and you meet the CPT requirements for the indicated terms.
-Please refer to ISSS's information on Curricular Practical Training for further details.
+You may apply for CPT as your school allows as long as you have a confirmed internship offer, completed CPT forms and you meet the CPT requirements for the indicated terms.
+Please see this page for more information about CPT.

 Remote work is possible while on CPT and this will not impact your visa status.
 However, you must first reach out to your employer to make arrangements for working remotely and then send an email detailing your updated working arrangements to your Co-op Advisor, Academic Advisor, and ISSS.
 You can find contact information and appointment information for each of these advisors in the My Success Team channel in DrexelOne.

 No. You must be in the US at the time of your OPT application.
 If you are completing your degree program at the completion of spring quarter, you must return to the US by June 13, 2020.

 There are a number of things you should consider before traveling while your OPT status is pending.
 Please refer to US Immigration and Customs Enforcement (ICE) for more detailed guidance.

 It is unclear how the current situation may impact USCIS processing times.
-Prior to the COVID-19 outbreak, processing times averaged 3–5 months.
-OPT processing times typically do increase during this time of year.
-This is due to the large increase in OPT applications because most international students in the U.S. complete their studies in May and June each year.
+Prior to the COVID- 19 outbreak, processing times averaged 3-5 months.
 If you intend to apply for OPT, please do so as soon as possible (as early as 90 days prior to your program completion for Post Completion OPT) in anticipation of any additional delays.
 To learn more about OPT, please review ISSS's information on Optional Practical Training (OPT).